AnthonyGress/Budget-Tracker/README.md

 ## Screenshot

 <a href="https://stargate-app.herokuapp.com/" target="_blank"><div align="center"><img width="1435" alt="Screen Shot Budget Tracker" src="https://user-images.githubusercontent.com/70029654/130147641-8fbc4552-d25c-4a74-bd42-f9cc86a2085e.png">

 </div></a>

 ## Live Site [Click Here](https://immense-thicket-58645.herokuapp.com/)

 ## Description

-A full stack fitness tracker app that allows you to save your workouts and get organize them using graphs.
-It also provides detailed information about your workout habits over time.
+A full stack progressive web appp (PWA) that allows you to add, subtract, and save your budget/expenses both online and offline.
+It also organizes the data using a graph which provides detailed information about your spending habits over time.

 This application's structure follows the Model-View-Controller paradigm.
 It uses **_MongoDB_** and **_Mongoose_** to connect to a NoSQL MongoDB database for the Models and **_Express.js_** for the Controllers.
+It also uses **_indexedDB_** for offline storage of data.

 ## Table of Contents